Yourinspiration/yepp/README.md

 ====

-yepp is tool that combines existing tools like cordova and bower to create and manage cordova apps more easily.
+yepp is a command line tool for [Node.js](http://nodejs.org/) that combines existing tools like [cordova](http://cordova.apache.org/) and [bower](http://bower.io/) to create/bootstrap and manage (run, release etc.) cordova mobile apps more easily.

 ## Installation